1929 – 1930

 While his brother Bruno Taut concentrated on social housing in Berlin and experimented with the effect of color, Max Taut took on commissions for administration and office buildings together with Franz Hoffmann.

-He was particularly interested in material combinations and surface structures in exterior and interior spaces.
+He was particularly interested in new material combinations and the effect of surface structures in exterior and interior spaces.

 The main strength of all buildings by the Taut brothers lies in the high quality standards of functionality and design.